 Pellissippi State opened the Ben Atchley Veterans Success Center one year ago this Veterans Day (Nov.
 11) to provide space for veterans to gather, study, and relax, as well as to have access to advising and mentoring services.

 The college provides pre-enrollment services—such as test preparation and help with benefits—through a partnership with the Veterans Upward Bound Program at the University of Tennessee.

 The school communicates with its student veterans through email from enrollment to graduation and beyond, with the goals of improving retention rates and identifying situations that might require intervention.
 Pellissippi State offers veterans credit for military and other career experience through prior learning assessment, or PLA.

 The college’s outreach programs to veterans are funded in part by a $37,982 Tennessee Access and Success Network grant and a three-year, $98,000 Tennessee Board of Regents Access and Diversity grant.
 Community partners include the Knoxville Rotary Club, the East Tennessee Military Affairs Council, and other non-profit and support groups.

-For more information about Pellissippi State, visit www.pstcc.edu or call (865) 694-6400.
+For more information about Pellissippi State’s efforts to help student veterans succeed, visit www.pstcc.edu or call (865) 694-6400.